zoometh/iconr/cran-comments.md

 ## Resubmission 3

-This is the third resubmission, responding to feedback from Gregor Seyer after the seconde resubmission
+This is the third resubmission, responding to feedback from Gregor Seyer after the second resubmission

-* Missing Rd-tags:
+* Rd-tags.
+Missing Rd-tags:
   + labels_shadow.Rd: \value
   + side_plot.Rd: \value

 Done

+* Rd-tags.
+More about the structure of the output (class) and also what the output means

+Done

-* Please make sure that you do not change the user's options, par or working directory
+* Please make sure that you do not change the user's options, `par()` or working directory

+    `oldpar <- par(no.readonly = TRUE)`
+    `on.exit(par(oldpar))`

+... have been added before all calls of the `par()` function.
+The current package version does not contains any changes of user's working directory (`setwd()`)

 ## Resubmission 2